chrismatchett/met-teach-python-flask/README.md

 ## Flask Quickstart

-Here is a quickstart for installing Python Flask on Microsoft Windows.
+Here is a quickstart guide for installing Python Flask on Microsoft Windows.
 The full documentation is here, <a href="https://flask.palletsprojects.com/en/2.1.x/installation/#install-flask">https://flask.palletsprojects.com/en/2.1.x/installation/#install-flask</a>.

 ```
 mkdir myproject